Is Noise Cancelling Bad for Your Ears? Safety & Tips Revealed

 Conclusion

-The question “Is noise cancelling bad for your ears?” can be answered with a resounding no, provided that noise cancelling headphones are used responsibly.
+The question “Is noise cancelling bad for your ears?” can be answered with a resounding no, provided that noise-cancelling headphones are used responsibly.
 Active noise cancelling (ANC) technology offers a way to reduce background noise and enjoy a more immersive listening experience without cranking up the volume to potentially dangerous levels.
-However, it's essential to use this technology wisely, taking regular breaks and choosing comfortable noise cancelling headphones or earbuds that suit your needs.
-By following these best practices, you can enjoy the benefits of noise cancellation without compromising your hearing health.
+However, it's essential to use this technology wisely, taking regular breaks and choosing comfortable noise-cancelling headphones or earbuds that suit your needs.